-In recent years, some surgeons have expressed a preference for the anterior approach over more traditional surgical approaches because they believe patients:
+In recent years, some surgeons have expressed a preference for the anterior approach over more traditional surgical approaches because patients seem to have:

-Whether or not anterior hip replacement offers better results compared to other surgical approaches is the subject of ongoing research.
-To date, experts have found that anterior hip replacements provide promising results, but not all surgeons are trained in the procedure and not all patients are appropriate candidates for the surgery.
+Whether or not anterior hip replacement offers better long-term results compared to other surgical approaches is the subject of ongoing research.

 Surgeons Should Have Special Expertise and Training

 The anterior approach can be challenging for a surgeon, and it is preferable for a surgeon to have undergone extensive training before he or she performs anterior hip replacement.

 A surgeon’s first 20 to 30 anterior hip replacement surgeries typically have a higher complication rate than the surgeries that follow.6,7 Some experts suggest it may take as many as 100 surgeries before complication rates plateau.
 Patients are advised to seek out surgeons who are experienced with an anterior approach.

 Anterior Hip Replacement Is Considered Minimally Invasive